Microsoft Project Review

 Microsoft Project Plan 3 Features

 Don’t worry, we haven’t skipped a plan, it’s just Microsoft being weird with its numbering (it does it again for the next plan.)
-On this tier, you’re getting all the tools mentioned above and some extra resource management tools thrown in for good measure.
+On this tier, you’re getting all the tools mentioned above and some extra resource management and budgeting tools thrown in for good measure.

 Those on Project Plan 3 can also use the desktop version of the software.
 Remember, it only functions on Windows, and you’re limited to five PCs per Microsoft Office license.